Featuring Special Guest, Dr. Patrick McGrath

 Lauren: …supporting people’s motivation to do things that part of them definitively does not want to do comes up a lot in addiction treatment.
 Do you use a lot of motivational interviewing?

-Dr. Patrick: Yes.
+Dr. McGrath: Yes.
 And the other piece on the back end of it as well is really showing the similarities between why people use substances and why people do compulsions.
 And both of them are to eliminate uncomfortable experiences, right?
 So I could use a substance because it neutralizes thoughts and images and urges in my head very quickly.
 I could also use a substance because if I don’t, I go into withdrawal.
 And that’s very uncomfortable.
 And I could do a compulsion because if I don’t, I have to sit with something very uncomfortable as well.
 So both of them involve the mitigation of something that’s uncomfortable.
 They maybe use different mechanisms for getting there.
 But they do get you there.

 What questions might you use when there is resistance in an OCD client?